-When deciding between the Fluke 59 vs 62 consider all of the features offered by both the Max and the Max Plus models for each series so that you can make a good decision that will meet your needs.
-For the highest distance to spot ratio and the most features, consider the Fluke 62 Max Plus, but if you are looking for the most affordable thermometer that can meet your needs with a low distance to spot ratio but good accuracy, consider the Fluke 59 Max.
+When deciding between the Fluke 59 Max vs 62 Max consider all of the features offered by both the Max and the Max Plus models.
+So that you can make a good decision that will meet your needs.
+For the highest distance to spot ratio and the most features, consider the Fluke 62 Max Plus.
+But if you are looking for the most affordable thermometer that can meet your needs with a low distance to spot ratio but good accuracy.
+Consider the Fluke 59 Max.

-Both the Fluke 59 and the Fluke 62 offer two models within their series: a Max and a Max Plus, with the Max Plus offering increased distance to spot ratio in both cases.
-The Fluke 59 is the more affordable, and offers good accuracy although it will not be as good at discerning the measurement zone as the Fluke 62.
+Both the Fluke 59 Max and the Fluke 62 Max offer two models within their series: a Max and a Max Plus.
+With the Max Plus offering increased distance to spot ratio in both cases.
+The Fluke 59 is the more affordable, and offers good accuracy.
+Although it will not be as good at discerning the measurement zone as the Fluke 62.

-The Fluke 59 Max offers precise laser technology so you can get the most accurate measurements for a reasonable price of under $85.
-The Easy-to-Read backlit LCD display is large for easy viewing and the design of this thermometer is lightweight and small enough to easily fit into a tool box.
+The Fluke 59 Max offers precise laser technology.
+So you can get the most accurate measurements for a reasonable price of under $85.
+The Easy-to-Read backlit LCD display is large for easy viewing.
+The design of this Fluke IR thermometer is lightweight and small enough to easily fit into a tool box.
 You can be assured of extra protection due to the IP 40 rating.

 More accurate measurements are enabled by the precise laser technology.
-This thermometer has an eight to one distance to spot ratio so it is best for measuring near temperatures.
-The temperature range of this thermometer is from -22 degrees Fahrenheit to 932 degrees Fahrenheit or 30 degrees Celsius to 500 degrees Celsius and it has an accuracy of more or less 2 degrees Celsius.
+This Fluke Max 59 thermometer has an eight to one distance to spot ratio.
+So it is best for measuring near temperatures.
+The temperature range of this thermometer is from -22 degrees Fahrenheit to 932 degrees Fahrenheit.
+Or 30 degrees Celsius to 500 degrees Celsius and it has an accuracy of more or less 2 degrees Celsius.

-For around $10 more, you can get the Fluke 59 Max Plus, which offers a distance to spot ratio of 10 to 1 for readings at further distances.
-This thermometer is just as lightweight as the Max, and offers the same features and accuracy.
+For around $10 more, you can get the Fluke 59 Max Plus.
+Which offers a distance to spot ratio of 10 to 1 for readings at further distances.
+This thermometer is just as lightweight as the Max.
+Also offers the same features and accuracy.

 - Precise laser technology for accurate measurements